EternityForest/THUNDERWARS/README.md

 What specific property must hold for the interaction to work? (port type, charge level, software version, key access, permissions)

+#### Implicit Properties

+Most objects and subjects have some kind of implicit property that is rarely directly analyzed, such as the expectation that food products should remain free of contamination, or that vehicles are properly maintained, or that people will be rested, fed, and present at the appropriate time.

+Explicitly listing these brings them inder conscious analysis, rather than leaving them to chance.

 ### 4. Repeat

 Repeat steps 2 and 3 as needed.